 - Last step is to push that sucker back into place.
 If you have a flat style coil set it is imperative that you keep it out from the wall a bit.
 If you push these kind into the wall the air does not circulate and you are costing yourself money.
 A coiled up version like ours is meant to sit right against a wall.
 With either style, keep in mind that airflow is king, so you want to try to maintain a little bit of clearance on the sides and top for the air to flow.

 I hope this helps you as much as it has us.
-I was going to grab a from work and show the difference but I forgot to grab it.
+I was going to grab a watt meter(kill-a-watt) from work and show the difference but I forgot to grab it.
 I can tell you that right away it sounded different, like it could breathe again.
 You will also notice that it runs A LOT less.
 Quiet means saving money (Cha–ching!)